 Kraantje Lek is a unique place in the dunes just outside Haarlem.
 At the foot of a high dune you will find its spectacular wooden playground, the perfect place for children to play for hours on end.

 Have you ever seen 60,000 LEGO bricks in one space?
-That’s the amount of bricks Haarlem’s architecture centre ABC Architectuurcentrum has in its LEGO room.
-With so many bricks, sorted by color, kids can play and build to their heart’s content.
-But don’t forget the expositions about the architecture of Haarlem and surroundings.
-In the Haarlemzaal you will find scale models, construction drawings and 3D-printed buildings.
+That’s what you'll discover at Haarlem’s ABC Architectuurcentrum, a centre for architecture with its very own LEGO room.
+With so many bricks, kids can play and build to their heart’s content.
+But don’t forget the exhibitions about the architecture of Haarlem and surroundings: In the Haarlemzaal you'll even find scale models, construction drawings and 3D-printed buildings.

 What does an archaeologist do?
-And what treasures do archaeologists find in the ground?
-Kids will find out everything about old and ancient Haarlem at the a rchaeological museum.
+And what treasures do archaeologists find in the ground? children can discover Haarlem's ancient secrets at the archaeological museum.
 A true hidden gem, Archaeologisch Museum Haarlem is situated in a beautiful historical building and is free to visit.
-Don’t miss out on the treasure hunt!
+Make sure to take part in the regular treasure hunt!